rughh/on_ruby/readme.md

 On the admin-site we need to:

 - heroku domains:add xyz.onruby.de [custom.de]
+- create new GitHub app for that domain and add keys via heroku config:add
 - merge the pull
 - deploy to heroku
 - add admin privileges to someone for the new RUG